-The Company's net tangible book value per Common Share pre-Offer will be adjusted for the issuance of 400 million new common shares in connection with the declaration of stock dividends amounting to \$\mathbb{P}400\$ million approved by the Board on 8 March 2016.
+The Company's net tangible book value per Common Share pre-Offer will be adjusted for the issuance of 400 million new common shares in connection with the declaration of stock dividends amounting to P400 million approved by the Board on 8 March 2016.

-After giving effect to the foregoing adjustment and to an increase in the Company's total assets to reflect the receipt of the net Offer proceeds of approximately [P711.77 million] from the sale of [74,117,647] Offer Shares at an Offer Price of up to P[1.32] per Offer Share, Golden Haven's book value will be approximately P[1.46.43] million or P[2.32] per Common Share.
-This represents an immediate increase in book value of P[1.29] per share to existing shareholders and an immediate decrease of P[8.30] per share to investors of the Offer Shares.
+After giving effect to the foregoing adjustment and to an increase in the Company's total assets to reflect the receipt of the net Offer proceeds of approximately P703.05 million from the sale of 74,117,647 Offer Shares at an Offer Price of up to P10.50 per Offer Share, Golden Haven's book value will be approximately P1,137.70 million or P2.30 per Common Share.
+This represents an immediate increase in book value of P1.27 per share to existing shareholders and an immediate decrease of P8.20 per share to investors of the Offer Shares.

-The following table illustrates dilution on a per Common Share basis, assuming an Offer Price of [₱10.62] per Offer Share:
+The following table illustrates dilution on a per Common Share basis, at the Offer Price of P10.50 per Offer Share: